-There are many ways to organize a sales force.
+There are many ways to organize a sales force for a software or hardware company.
 In my opinion, there is no one “right” way.
-There is only the BEST way for unique circumstances of your current company.
+There is only the BEST way for the unique circumstances of your current company.

-Like most aspects of developing a software or other technology-based company, there are guidelines, but no exact roadmap to building a successful sales force.
-In my practice at PJM Consulting, I often suggest that a management exercise like structuring a sales force should begin with a series of questions:
+Like most aspects of developing a technology-based company, there are guidelines.
+But, there is no exact road map to building a successful sales force.
+In my consulting practice I often suggest that a management exercise like structuring a sales force should begin with a series of questions:

 What stage of development is your company in?

-This important, because an early stage company may not have the resources to fully fund the outside sales force that may be ideal for its situation.
-Or the company may want to sell primarily via an inside sales force, but hasn’t had enough early success or nailed down the sales process sufficiently, to sell effectively through this less “high touch” method.
-Stage of development can be as important as what the ideal “steady state” organization would look like–don’t over shoot your development stage in designing your sales organization.
+This is important, because an early-stage company may not have the resources to fully fund an outside sales force.
+Even if that may be ideal for its particular product/market situation.
+Or the company may want to sell primarily via an inside sales force.
+But it hasn’t had enough early success, or nailed down the sales process sufficiently, to sell effectively through this less “high touch” method.
+But at this stage, every sale may need to be higher-touch than an inside sales force can provide.
+So this may require an “all hands on deck” approach.
+One that requires participation from senior personnel even outside of the sales force structure.
+So stage of development can be just as important as what the ideal “steady state” organization will ultimately look like.
+When designing a current sales force structure, don’t overshoot your development stage in designing your sales organization.

 What are you asking your sales force to do?

-Are you using your sales force primarily as closers, supported by strong marketing, etc — or will your sales force be doing a lot of cold calling, handling the customer “cradle to grave”?
-In general the more you are asking your sales force to do, the more “high touch” the structure needs to be.
+Are you using your sales force primarily as closers, supported by strong marketing, etc?
+Or will your sales force be doing a lot of cold calling, handling the customer “cradle to grave”?
+In general, the more you are asking your sales force to do (less marketing), the more “high touch” the structure needs to be.

 What markets are you targeting?

-In some markets (such as many enterprise IT market segments) an outside rep knocking on the customer’s door is absolutely expected, and essential.
-In other markets (like many SMB markets), this type of attention would be considered a nuisance, not a service.
-It’s important to understand what the target customers want and are expecting in a sales interface.
+In some markets (such as many enterprise market segments) an outside rep “knocking on the customer’s door” (at least figuratively) is expected by some customers and is therefore essential.
+In other markets (like many SMB markets), this type of attention may be considered a nuisance, rather than a service.
+It’s important to understand what the target customers want in a sales interface.

 What are your product price points?